sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LaTeX support for the TeX book symbols
+Short desc    : LaTeX support for the TeX book symbols
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A LaTeX package for easy access to the symbols of the Knuth's
+Descript     : A LaTeX package for easy access to the symbols of the Knuth's
              : 'manual' font, such as the Dangerous Bend and Manual-errata
              : Arrow.
 ```